GetScatter/CreateBridge/README.md

 This is an EOSIO account creator contract that allows apps to assume portions of the costs for account creation.

 If you are an app you can send the `createbridge` contract funds with your `origin` as the memo to allocate some funds which will be used to pay for 1/2 of the user's account's RAM.

+### Register an account name for your dapp

+If you are a dapp, you can claim a unique identifier for the dapp and register the `owner` account name for the dapp.
+Also, you can specify the amount of EOS for ram, net and cpu (in order) to give to the new user accounts.
+Only the owner account/ whitelisted accounts would be able to create new user accounts for your dapp.
+- `cleos push action createbridge claim '[YOUR_ACCOUNT,"dapp_name",ram,net,cpu]'`

+### Whitelist other accounts

+You can whitelist other accounts, to create account on behalf of your dapp.
+-  `cleos push action createbridge whitelist '[YOUR_ACCOUNT,ACCOUNT_NAME,"dapp_name"]' -p app.apim@active`

 ### Partial Costs